amirbar/rnn.wgan/README.md

 END_SEQ: Sequence length to end the curriculum learning with (defaults to 32)
 SAVE_CHECKPOINTS_EVERY: Save checkpoint every # steps (defaults to 25000)
 LIMIT_BATCH: Boolean that indicates whether to limit the batch size  (defaults to true)
+GAN_TYPE: String Type of GAN to use.
+Choose between 'wgan' and 'fgan' for wasserstein and fisher respectively

 ```